 When we experience the passing of a human friend or loved one we typically know that which we have to perform and how to proceed through our grief.
 These clinics typically are tied to our civilization, faith, religious practices, and family traditions.

-When a pet dies, we are left wondering just how to memorialize their passing and the way to move through the experience for closing.
+When a pet dies, we are left wondering just how to memorialize their passing and the way to move through the experience for losing a pet.
 We may even experience a substantial cultural stigma that is still associated with experiencing the death of our companion animals.

 Many traditions are located at the memories of the vacation.
 This might be the perfect time of year to make a new holiday tradition to honor the memory of your pet.
 You might decide that during the holiday dinner you will light a candle in their honor and proceed around the table watching a favorable memory and experience of them.
 You might make a keepsake ornament in their own honour.
 You might find it valuable to buy toys and things to pets and donate them.